 They say they have reviewed this issue and concluded that they did exactly as I requested and that it was my error.
 OK, if that is the case, then they committed fraud on each previously scheduled payment because they DIDN'T withdraw on the date scheduled.
 I never would have scheduled a payment knowing it wouldn't be covered.
 In fact, that payment WOULD have been covered if it had been posted the day it was cashed.
 This is totally unfair and I think they need to refund my service fees.

 BENNETTSVILLE, SOUTH CAROLINA -- I went to the Bennettsville SC branch yesterday, Oct.
 22nd to cash a check and one of your tellers there was very rude to me, and acted like a smart butt.
 Her name tag said **, she had blonde hair.
-I was thinking of opening up a business account there, but I'm not to sure abut that now.
-I still may do so, I wish someone would speak to this teller abut here bad attitude.
-Thank you
+I was thinking of opening up a business account there, but I'm not to sure about that now.
+I still may do so.
+I wish someone would speak to this teller about her bad attitude.
+Thank you.

 SIMPSONVILLE, SOUTH CAROLINA -- Now that times are tough, keeping a plethora of extra money in the bank has become difficult.
 On this occasion, I swiped my check card for $1.47 more than the balance.
 This being a Back-up card, I did not use it more than a couple times a month.
 I admit, the subtraction error was my own.

 I got a call from First Citizens telling me that I owed them $65.
 Shocked, I asked for details.
 They informed me that my account was overdrawn.
 Since I was out of town when I received the call, it took me a couple days to get back to make a deposit.
 Little did I know, the fees add daily.
 The deposit was not enough and so unknown penalties kept adding.
 I got a message later telling me that I owed them 127.00.
 I informed them that I had made a deposit to cover the overage and stop the fees.
 That is when they revealed to me it had not been enough.